 Finally, let’s talk about Novamont.

-On December 3, France-based bioplastic firm Novamont said it has completed the acquisition of a business unit of Tecnogen, the biotechnology research business owned by Sigma Financial Tau SpA.
+France Italy-based bioplastic firm Novamont said it has completed the acquisition of a business unit of Tecnogen, the biotechnology research business owned by Sigma Financial Tau SpA.
 The acquisition is part of Novamont’s strategy to build its biotechnology business called Mater Biotech in joint venture with Genomatica, starting with the production of bio-based 1,4 BDO.

 Early this year, Novamont purchased an amino acid facility in Adria, Italy, owned by BioItalia (a business of Ajinomoto), with the intent of converting the facility into producing bio-based 1,4 BDO.
 The newly converted facility will have a production capacity of 20,000 tonnes/year and is expected to start production by the end of 2013.